 Returns a value from 0…4095 correspionding to the ADC reading of the specific pin.

 Returns the temperature, in Celsius, of the onboard thermal sensor.
+If you have a custom Vref for the ADC on your RP2040 board, you can pass it in as a parameter.
+Calling with no parameters assumes the normal, 3.3V Vref.
 This reading is not exceedingly accurate and of relatively low resolution, so it is not a replacement for an external temperature sensor in many cases.

 The RP2040 does not have any onboard DACs, so analog outputs are simulated using the standard method of using pulse width modulation (PWM) using the RP20400’s hardware PWM units.